-Some like their peppers sweet and juicy, and some like them hot, and if you count yourself among the latter, you can choose from a whole array of hot peppers (Capsicum annuum) for your vegetable or herb garden.
-The cayenne pepper is one of the best known, but other popular hot pepper varieties include the spicy jalapeno, the more mild Anaheim and poblano peppers and the hot chili pepper, to name a few.
-Some of the hottest peppers out there, such as the habanero pepper, the ghost pepper and the scorching Carolina reaper — which is the world's hottest pepper — constitute a separate species, but if you like the heat they offer, you can grow them in the same way you grow more mild ones.
+Some like their peppers sweet and juicy, and some like them hot.
+If you count yourself among the latter, you can choose from a wide array of hot peppers (Capsicum annuum) for your vegetable or herb garden.
+The cayenne pepper is one of the best known, but other popular hot pepper varieties include the spicy jalapeno, the more mild Anaheim and poblano peppers, and the hot chili pepper, to name a few.
+Some of the hottest peppers out there, such as the habanero pepper, the ghost pepper and the scorching Carolina reaper — which currently is the world's hottest pepper — constitute a separate species, but if you like the heat they offer, you can grow them in the same way you grow more mild ones.

 Video of the Day